-CILIP South West Member Network AGM and Members' Day 2020
+CILIP South West Member Network Virtual AGM 2020

 Libraries' VAT: Value-Adding Traditions